MicrosoftDocs/mooncaketest/articles/storage/storage-php-how-to-use-blobs.md

 ---
-title: 如何通过 PHP 使用 Blob 存储（对象存储）| Azure
+title: How to use blob storage (object storage) from PHP | Azure
-description: 使用 Azure Blob 存储（对象存储）将非结构化数据存储在云中。
+description: Store unstructured data in the cloud with Azure Blob storage (object storage).
 documentationcenter: php
 services: storage
 author: mmacy